Hollywood Ending poster

 The inciting incident occurs at 14 minutes when Ellie, now engaged to studio executive Hal, proposes that Hal give Val a chance to direct a major studio film in New York, offering Val his comeback opportunity..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Val actively chooses to accept the directing job, committing to the film despite his pride and anxiety, launching into the world of big-budget filmmaking., moving from reaction to action.
+This reveals the protagonist's commitment to Val actively chooses to accept the directing job, committing to the film despite his pride and anxiety, launching into the world of big-budget filmmaking., moving from reaction to action.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
-Here, The film wraps but the studio screening is a disaster - American executives hate the film, declaring it unwatchable and Val's career officially dead., illustrates the protagonist at their lowest point.
+Here, The film wraps but the studio screening is a disaster - American executives hate the film, declaring it unwatchable and Val's career officially dead., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 News arrives that the film is being hailed as a masterpiece at the Cannes Film Festival - the French critics love it, calling it brilliant avant-garde cinema., demonstrating the transformation achieved throughout the journey.